tiffanyvallo/CV/README.md

 - Throughout Makers I had to learn new languages and testing frameworks in an efficient manner all while building applications.
 This was challenging but allowed me to rise to the occasion and get a feel for how as a developer, you need to be comfortable with change and learning to adapt to whatever situation is given to you.
 With new pairing programming sessions daily, different teams and new challenges weekly, I was able to push myself to learn to adapt and help create good team dynamics to allow us to create the best application we could produce.

+#### Learning New Concepts

+- Makers have allowed me to rapidly pick up the skill and techniques to learn new concepts.
+During a two week period,  I was able to learn JavaScript and a new testing framework, all while trying to create a thermostat and notes application.
+This approach has helped me with my understanding and confidence of how to pick up new languages efficiently.
+Also throughout the whole course, we were given new concepts on how to write, understand and improve our code weekly.
+This was helpful as it allowed me to effectively figure out how to improve as a developer.
 ## Experience

 **Makers** March 2021 – June 2021